sigstore/docs/content/en/threat-model.md

 position: 3
 ---

-We provide a threat model that details the impact of a compromise in any piece of the Sigstore ecosystem.
-Based on this assessment, we discuss existing mitigations and provide recommendations about the secure configuration of Sigstore.
-We find that the TUF root of trust provides strong revocation abilities for all Sigstore services in the event of a compromise, but OIDC accounts and issuers used with Sigstore do not have the same revocation abilities.
-Further, identity and consistency monitoring are critical to many of the security claims of Sigstore, but they are not yet widely applied in practice.
-We recommend an increased focus on monitoring and 2FA for all OIDC accounts used with Sigstore.
+## Introduction

+**What types of security analysis have you done on Sigstore?**
+This page contains the results of a threat modeling exercise on Sigstore.
+First, we enumerate the components of Sigstore along with third parties and infrastructure that it uses during the [“keyless” signing](https://docs.sigstore.dev/cosign/sign#keyless-signing) and verification flows.
+Second, we postulate an attacker that can compromise various subsets of these parties.
+Finally, we analyze the impact of such an attacker on these security properties.
+The results of a similar exercise are included in the peer-reviewed paper [Sigstore: Software Signing for Everybody](https://dl.acm.org/doi/pdf/10.1145/3548606.3560596).

+This will be most useful to those building secure systems on top of Sigstore, rather than end users.
+The security guarantees of such systems depends on the details of integration; an example analysis can be found in [TAP-18](https://github.com/theupdateframework/taps/blob/master/tap18.md), which proposes using Sigstore identities with a [TUF](https://theupdateframework.com/) repository used to securely distribute software artifacts.

+**Which areas should I be confident in trusting?**
+Provided that both Sigstore and its identity providers (like Google or GitHub) are not compromised, you can trust Sigstore signatures correspond to the purported identities.
+Even in the event of compromise, “auditors” and “monitors” will be able to detect misbehavior; you can run an auditor or monitor yourself!
+Further, the TUF root of trust provides strong revocation abilities that allow for recovery in the event of a compromise of any Sigstore service.

+**Which areas might be more vulnerable in case of compromise?**
+In the event of compromise of an identity provider (like Google or GitHub) or individual identity (an account with such a provider), Sigstore will issue certificates to those identities.
+These certificates will be logged and therefore such compromise can be detected, but this detection relies on monitoring.

+**What should I do or keep in mind to mitigate these threats when using Sigstore?**
+First, users of Sigstore should ensure that they have tooling to audit Sigstore’s transparency logs for consistency and to monitor the use of their identities in Sigstore.
+Sistore operators provide [some tooling](https://github.com/sigstore/rekor-monitor) for these efforts.
+Second, all OIDC accounts used to create Sigstore signatures should have 2FA enabled to reduce the likelihood of a compromise.

 In this threat model, we consider the compromise of any of the following:
 * Fulcio CA server